Thulasi Maadam: Production

-The film was produced by M. A. Venu who earlier produced award winning films like Sampoorna Ramayanam and Mudhalali.
+The film was produced by M. A. Venu who earlier produced award-winning films like Sampoorna Ramayanam and Mudhalali.
 Screenplay and dialogues were written by Thamizhmaran.

 Soundtrack

-Music was composed by K. V. Mahadevan while the lyrics were penned by Ka.
-Mu.
-Sheriff and Thiruchi Thiyagarajan.
-The song "Aadum Mayile Aattam Engey", sung by T. M. Soundararajan became a super hit.
+Music was composed by K. V. Mahadevan.
+The song "Aadum Mayile Aattam Engey" became a super hit.

 Reception

 Writing for Sport and Pastime, T. M. Ramachandran said the director "has shown much courage in tackling a ticklish subject".
-The film did not fare well at the box office.
+Despite this, the film did not fare well at the box office.